jeffreycwitt/pl339/docs/11-hypertext-1.md

 Landow gives a first example about the word "book" on pp. 82 and 83.

+{:.rquestion}
-<span class="respond"> Why does Landow think the word "book" is a problematic way of identifying "what one reads"?
+Why does Landow think the word "book" is a problematic way of identifying "what one reads"?

+{:.rquestion}
-<span class="respond"> Specifically, how does the word "book" obfuscate or hide many of things we do (or can do) when we read a "hypertext"?
+Specifically, how does the word "book" obfuscate or hide many of things we do (or can do) when we read a "hypertext"?

 </div>

 ## Example 2: What is a Text?